-- Increased cleaning and sanitizing of high-touch surfaces and spaces at ticketing, handrails, toilets and the Matrons Cottage using fresh cleaning cloths and disinfectants that are effective against the coronavirus.
+- Increased cleaning and sanitising of high-touch surfaces and spaces and tables using fresh cleaning cloths and disinfectants that are effective against the coronavirus.

-- Increasing the use and availability of hand-sanitizer, gloves and other personal protective equipment.
+- Ensuring the use and availability of hand-sanitiser, gloves and other personal protective equipment.

 - Keeping our visitors informed.
 We are committed to supporting public health authorities with any identified cases or concerns of potential transmission in the community and believe that transparency is key to everyone’s safety.

 - Keeping our staff informed on the latest developments about COVID-19 and supporting any of our people who need to self-isolate.